wallscope/pronto/README.md

 yarn start
 ```

-## Run via Docker-compose

-To relaunch all the components of the app in one go, use docker compose:
+## To deploy

 ```
+cd /home/pronto/
+git pull
-docker-compose up -d
+docker-compose up -d    # relaunch all the components of the app in one go
 ```

 ## Start single Docker container

 ```
-docker run --name ontology-searcher-api -p 5050:5050  -d wallscope/ontology-searcher-api
+docker run --name pronto-api -p 5050:5050  -d wallscope/pronto
 ```

 ## Info

-- API is on port 5050
+- API runs on port 5050
-- GraphDB is on port 5070
+- GraphDB runs on port 5070
-- Front-end is on port 5080
+- Front-end runs on port 5080